Our History

 Apart from caring for elderly people, Abhinav Samaj also provides shelter and education to destitute children.
 The organization has recognized the crisis affecting both rich and poor families alike in the current age of micro-families, where many elderly and children are left without any support.
 The governing body of Abhinav Samaj decided to work towards the welfare and rehabilitation of destitute elderly people after witnessing such incidents first-hand.

-In addition to their regular activities, Abhinav Samaj also arranges free medical camps every month for different diseases, such as heart diseases, dental problems, eye problems, and psychiatric issues, for underprivileged people.
+In addition to their regular activities, Abhinav Samaj also arranges free medical camps every month for different diseases, such as heart diseases, dental problems, eye problems, and psychiatric issues for underprivileged people.
 During the COVID-19 crisis, the organization's volunteers have been working tirelessly to help affected families by provided them with meals. medicine, oxygen cylinders, PPE kits, nebulizers, oximeters, and other necessities, free of cost.
 They have also adopted 100 families who have lost their earning members due to COVID-19, providing them with food packets, grocery kits, financial assistance, and counseling services.

 Abhinav Samaj distributes books and study materials to primary school students in the slums and JJ colonies of Delhi/NCR.
 They also provide education on weekends to children in such colonies who do not have access to electronic gadgets.

-Since COVID-19 we have been distributing food in slum colonies in Delhi/NCR but this 2024-25 we have two Eeco Vans to distribute free food and we are distributing food at all government hospitals in Delhi/NCR.
+Since COVID-19 we have been distributing food in slum colonies in Delhi/NCR but from financial year 2022-23 we have two Eeco Vans to distribute free food and we are distributing food at all government hospitals in Delhi/NCR.
 We provides healthy food, good for patients getting treatment and their dependents in all government hospitals.
+Under this program we have distributed 14,31,609 meals government hospitals during year 2022-23 to 2024-25 but during 2025-26 we have to stop this project due to non-availability of funds and no support from government and their policies to cancel our FCRA licence.

-Furthermore, this year 2024-25 we have started a new program ‘Free Asthi Visarjan Sewa’.
+Furthermore, from financial year 2024-25 we have started a new program ‘Free Asthi Visarjan Sewa’.
 Under this program we collects remains (ashes) of unclaimed bodies from crematoriums of Delhi/NCR and dispose their ashes at Sati Ghat, Kankhal, Haridwar (Uttrakhand) or at Garh Mukteshwar (Uttar Pradesh).
+After this we performs their last rituals at Gaya (Bihar) where we performs their Shradh and Pind Daan.
+Under this program we have performed last rituals and ‘Asthi Visarjan’ of about 2550 unclaimed bodies from crematoriums of Delhi/NCR.